 Form the ground meat mixture into one large loaf, or several smaller loaves.
-I usually divide the smoked meatloaf recipe into four smaller loaves.
+I usually divide the meat into four smaller loaves.
 They cook quicker, and they make nice looking leftovers.

-Place the loaf/loaves into a shallow baking pan, and pop it into the smoker.
+Place the loaf (or loaves) into a shallow baking pan and pop it into the 250˚ F smoker.
 Use your favorite wood for smoke.
 When the internal meatloaf temperature reaches 160F, it's done.
 Smaller loaves may be done in as little as two hours.
-A large loaf may take 3 to 4 hours.
+A full size loaf may take 3 to 4 hours.

 If you like, you can top the smoking meatloaf with ketchup or barbecue sauce one-half hour before removing it from the smoker.
 I like barbecue sauce, myself.